isaka-james/machine-learning/README.md

 ## Future Updates

-Currently, only the linear regression algorithm is published.
-We are actively working on adding more algorithms and methods.
+Currently, I actively working on adding more algorithms and methods.
 Regularly check the documentation to see what new features have been added.

 ## Contributing